-The Digital Atlas of Roman and Medieval Civilization (DARMC) makes freely available on the internet the best available materials for a Geographic Information Systems (GIS) approach to mapping and spatial analysis of the Roman and medieval worlds.
-DARMC allows innovative spatial and temporal analyses of all aspects of the civilizations of western Eurasia in the first 1500 years of our era, as well as the generation of original maps illustrating differing aspects of ancient and medieval civilization.
+Mapping Past Societies (MAPS), formerly the Digital Atlas for Roman and Medieval Civilizations, makes freely available on the internet the best available materials for a Geographic Information Systems (GIS) approach to mapping and spatial analysis of the Roman and medieval worlds, and beyond.
+MAPS allows innovative spatial and temporal analyses of all aspects of the civilizations of western Eurasia in the first 1500 years of our era, as well as the generation of original maps illustrating differing aspects of ancient and medieval civilization.

 Begun in 2007, the web-based version was constructed with ESRI’s ArcGIS software products.
-We expect that DARMC will continue to grow, as generous colleagues prepare new materials which can be added to those already up and available on the web.
-Those who are interested in contributing such materials are encouraged to contact us at darmc[at]harvard.edu.
+We expect that MAPS will continue to grow, as generous colleagues prepare new materials which can be added to those already up and available on the web.
+Those who are interested in contributing such materials are encouraged to contact us at maps[at]fas.harvard.edu.

-We hope that as DARMC grows through time, its contribution will recognizes as of a piece with the other signal advances of Harvard University’s Center for Geographic Analysis for the free flow of new scholarly and scientific data around the globe, along with Africa Map and the Historical Atlas of China.
+We hope that as MAPS grows over time, its contribution will be recognized as of a piece with the other signal advances of Harvard University’s Center for Geographic Analysis for the free flow of new scholarly and scientific data around the globe.